Skip to main content

 Dimotiko scholeio (primary school)

-For pupils attending grades 5 and 6, the yearly progression mark per subject consists of the average of their marks in all 3 terms, as found on the progress assessments of each term.
-The general mark of yearly progression is calculated by adding the marks which correspond to the yearly progression of each subject and then dividing the total sum by the number of the subjects taught.
+For pupils attending grades 5 and 6, the yearly progression mark per subject consists of the average of their marks in all 3 terms, as indicated on the progress assessments per term.
+The general mark of yearly progression is calculated by adding the marks which correspond to the yearly progression of each subject per term and then dividing the total sum by the number of the subjects taught.
 Pupils attending grades 5 and 6 may progress to the next grade or leave school (in case of graduates), as long as their average mark is 4.5 and above (10 stands for excellent).
 If the general average mark is under 4.5, the pupil is required to repeat the same grade.

 Therefore, the percentage of pupils that repeat a grade at primary schools is pretty low. (usually the percentage remains under 1%).